Rappsilber-Laboratory/xiRescore/docs/usage.rst

 Secondly there are different ways of calling xiRescore: Either as a Python module in code or via CLI (see examples).

-To use XiRescore in Python code use the XiRescore class:
+To use xiRescore in Python code use the XiRescore class:

 .. autoclass:: xirescore.XiRescore::XiRescore
    :no-index: